SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-web-security.md

 ## Viewing ZWA Dashboards

-### Zscaler- Overview
+### Overview

-The Zscaler - Overview Dashboard provides general information of the Zscaler Web Gateway logs, including Panels that drill-down into the other Zscaler Dashboards.
+The **Zscaler - Overview** Dashboard provides general information of the Zscaler Web Gateway logs, including Panels that drill-down into the other Zscaler Dashboards.
 The Overview Dashboard gives a good starting point for detecting anomalies in blocked traffic and geographic hotspots for allowed and blocked traffic.

 <img src={useBaseUrl('img/integrations/security-threat-detection/ZscalerOverview.png')} alt="Zscaler_Web_Security Dashboard" />